 What is functional medicine?

 Functional medicine is a term slowly garnering interest in the medical fraternity among those doctors who seek to care for their patients in a more holistic fashion.
-In reality, it is the approach to healing which most naturopaths have been taught and practice.
+In fact, it is the approach to health and healing which most naturopaths have been taught and have practised for centuries.